PaulJWright/ColourBlind/README.md

 **colorblind.pro:**

-  A set of 7 (+ black and white) colorblind friendly colors based on the notes of Paul Tol (https://personal.sron.nl/~pault/):
+  A set of 7 (+ black and white) colour blind friendly colors based on the notes of Paul Tol (https://personal.sron.nl/~pault/):

 > For 5 or more colors, I use them in clockwise order from bottom left (https://personal.sron.nl/~pault/images/betterdistinct.png): blue, cyan, green, yellow, red, pink, grey (and black).
 For 4 or fewer colors, I switch cyan and red: blue, red, green, yellow.
 But I deviate when plot lines have a logical color association, e.g. cloud fraction above oceans blue and above desert yellow.